(All fields required)

 Please enter your name.

-The Center for Prevention of Preterm Birth brings together faculty from Cincinnati Children's, the University of Cincinnati College of Medicine and collaborating institutions around the state and country to perform innovative, transdisciplinary research.
-Core faculty from the center, who engage with more than 60 collaborators at Cincinnati Children's, the University of Cincinnati and elsewhere to reduce the rate of prematurity and infant mortality, are listed below.
+The Center for Prevention of Preterm Birth brings together faculty from Cincinnati Children's and the University of Cincinnati College of Medicine to perform innovative, transdisciplinary research to reduce the rate of prematurity and infant mortality.

 Louis J. Muglia, MD, PhD Co-Director, Perinatal Institute, Division of Neonatology